valdelaseras/c-form/README.md

             - [c-fieldset](#c-fieldset)
             - [c-form](#c-form)

-# Web component form module
+# Introduction

-A native web component form module.
+A headless, native web component form module.
 The components are made to be as flexible, un-opinionated, and as close to the native implementation of form fields as possible, while adding a bunch of convenient functionality to make form implementation easier.

 ## CFormQuestion components